 - The special varieties of anthrax were prepared well before the 9/11 attacks and were intended for testing vaccines against realistic threats.
 The crude anthrax in the letter to the New York Post seems to have been intended to be used on an experimental control group;

-- In all likelihood, Bruce Ivins was the Preparer of the anthrax in the letters (possibly assisted by Patricia Fellows).
-The evidence collected by FBI is persuasive on this point.
-Ivins evidently sought to hide his role as the Preparer because he feared that, if he admitted to having had access to the powdered anthrax or if FBI found evidence that he had had it or was actually working with it in the hot suite at the time of the attacks, FBI would never have believed that he hadn’t mailed it, given his lurid psychiatric history and habits, including mailing of false-flag letters.
+- Much more likely than not, Bruce Ivins was the Preparer of the anthrax in the letters (possibly assisted by Patricia Fellows).
+The evidence collected by FBI seems persuasive on this point, though we will not have watertight proof until Fellows and Franz are asked and answer tough questions.
+At any rate, even if someone else had prepared the anthrax, Ivins was clearly working with it in August through October, 2001.
+Ivins evidently sought to hide his role as the (presumed) Preparer because he feared that, if he admitted to having had access to the powdered anthrax or if FBI found evidence that he had had it or was actually working with it in the hot suite at the time of the attacks, FBI would never have believed that he hadn’t mailed it, given his lurid psychiatric history and habits, including mailing of false-flag letters.
 (Despair over ever being able to prove his innocence for these reasons may also have been the motive for his eventual suicide.)
 In turn, the FBI investigators interpreted his behavior as betraying guilt.
 Ivins may also have been constrained by the secrecy attached to the SRI project;

 - Ivins appears to have prepared the anthrax at SRI, which would have had the required equipment, supplies, and facilities.
 He was sufficiently skilled to prepare the powdered anthrax if he had written instructions and/or coaching, presumably available at SRI—or perhaps without either instructions or coaching but with the assistance of Patricia Fellows.
 Franz—neither a former bioweaponeer nor a bench microbiologist—had presumably accumulated considerable lore from intelligence on foreign programs as well as the old U.S. program about methods for enhancing the delivery of anthrax spores.
 These could have included a formula for catalyzing silicon with organotin to provide a silicone layer on the spore coat.
 Thus it appears that the special characteristics of the anthrax reflected the pooled lore of Ivins, Fellows, and Franz on how to enhance the effectiveness of powdered virulent anthrax to carry out realistic animal testing of vaccines; or Ivins could have prepared it under the supervision of Franz and then informed Fellows.
 This would explain why there has been so much controversy about whether the anthrax was enhanced or “weaponized”: it was a halfway-in-between product of one or more savvy individuals who had never made a bioweapon before but had some notions of how to do it;